neutron-org/neutron-docs/docs/tutorials/new_integration_tests.md

 ## What's inside the tests

-`testSuite.ts` contains of configuration of the networks used with defined network params and docker image names.
+`testSuite.ts` contains configuration of the networks used with defined network params and docker image names.

 `testcases` folder contains the tests for the contracts.
 Each test is a separate file with a set of tests for a contract.
 Please check the existing tests to understand how to write your own.
 In the `beforeAll` method you can see the configuration of the networks and the deployment of the contracts.